ev3dev/ev3dev/docs/platforms/index.rst

 .. _fatcatlab.com: http://fatcatlab.com
 .. _questforspace.com: http://questforspace.com

-.. [#brickpi_model] The version number is not actually printed on the BrickPi circuit board.
+.. [#brickpi-model] The version number is not actually printed on the BrickPi circuit board.
-.. [#bone_green_grove] The Grove sensor ports are not usable with EVB or QuestCape because of shared I/O pins.
+.. [#bone_green-grove] The Grove sensor ports are not usable with EVB or QuestCape because of shared I/O pins.
-.. [#bone_green_wireless] BeagleBone Green Wireless is not supported because of I/O pin conflicts.
+.. [#bone_green-wireless] BeagleBone Green Wireless is not supported because of I/O pin conflicts.
-.. [#ev3_display] It is possible to replace the display in the EV3. `Video <https://www.youtube.com/watch?v=gPNJC5Uz9HY>`_.
+.. [#ev3-display] It is possible to replace the display in the EV3. `Video <https://www.youtube.com/watch?v=gPNJC5Uz9HY>`_.
    The color screen is 160x128 pixels, 16 bpp, with adjustable backlight.
-.. [#ev3_grayscale] The EV3 display is capable of 2bpp grayscale.
+.. [#ev3-grayscale] The EV3 display is capable of 2bpp grayscale.
 We're working on it.
-.. [#rpi_display] It is possible to attach an HDMI (or NTSC) display to the Raspberry Pi.
+.. [#rpi-display] It is possible to attach an HDMI (or NTSC) display to the Raspberry Pi.
-.. [#brickpi_display] It is possible to stack a display on top of BrickPi. `Blog <https://lechnology.com/2016/05/adding-a-display-to-brickpi/>`_.
+.. [#brickpi-display] It is possible to stack a display on top of BrickPi. `Blog <https://lechnology.com/2016/05/adding-a-display-to-brickpi/>`_.
-.. [#evb_buttons] EVB and QuestCape cannot detect simultaneous button presses.
+.. [#evb-buttons] EVB and QuestCape cannot detect simultaneous button presses.
-.. [#pistorms_leds] Some hardware revisions of the PiStorms only have 1 physical LED.
+.. [#pistorms-leds] Some hardware revisions of the PiStorms only have 1 physical LED.
 However, 2 LEDs will still appear in sysfs.
-.. [#rpi_speaker] The headphone jack on Raspberry Pi can be used for sound.
+.. [#rpi-speaker] The headphone jack on Raspberry Pi can be used for sound.
 Sound is not enabled by default.
-.. [#evb_sensor_autodetect] The EVB cannot automatically detect some NXT sensors.
+.. [#evb_sensor-autodetect] The EVB cannot automatically detect some NXT sensors.
 NXT sensors can still be used, but the input port must be manually configured for them.
-.. [#brickpi_ev3_sensors] BrickPi(+) only supports the LEGO EV3 sensors (Color, Infrared, Ultrasonic, Gyro, Touch).
+.. [#brickpi_ev3-sensors] BrickPi(+) only supports the LEGO EV3 sensors (Color, Infrared, Ultrasonic, Gyro, Touch).
 3rd party EV3 sensors will not work.
    `The UART sensor implementation is buggy in the BrickPi(+) firmware <https://github.com/DexterInd/BrickPi/issues/24>`_.
-.. [#brickpi3_ev3_sensors] BrickPi3 only supports the LEGO EV3 sensors (Color, Infrared, Ultrasonic, Gyro, Touch).
+.. [#brickpi3_ev3-sensors] BrickPi3 only supports the LEGO EV3 sensors (Color, Infrared, Ultrasonic, Gyro, Touch).
 3rd party EV3 sensors will not work.
-.. [#pistorms_ev3_sensors] PiStorms only supports the LEGO EV3 sensors (Color, Infrared, Ultrasonic, Gyro, Touch).
+.. [#pistorms_ev3-sensors] PiStorms only supports the LEGO EV3 sensors (Color, Infrared, Ultrasonic, Gyro, Touch).
 3rd party EV3 sensors will not work.
-.. [#brickpi_nxt_sensors] BrickPi(+) has limited I2C sensor support.
+.. [#brickpi_nxt-sensors] BrickPi(+) has limited I2C sensor support.
 Most sensors do work, but there may be some limitations.
-.. [#pistorms_i2c_sensors] PiStorms shares a single I2C communication bus with all four input ports, so each sensor must have a unique I2C address.
+.. [#pistorms_i2c-sensors] PiStorms shares a single I2C communication bus with all four input ports, so each sensor must have a unique I2C address.
 .. [#bluetooth] Bluetooth (include Bluetooth Low Energy) support can be added to any device via a USB Bluetooth dongle.
-.. [#ev3_bluetooth] Newer models of the EV3 technically have a Bluetooth 4.0 chip.
+.. [#ev3-bluetooth] Newer models of the EV3 technically have a Bluetooth 4.0 chip.
 However, the new chip does **not** have Bluetooth Low Energy (LE) capabilities.
-.. [#rpi_bluetooth] Raspberry Pi 3 Model B and Raspberry Pi Zero W have built-in Bluetooth + LE (Low Energy).
+.. [#rpi-bluetooth] Raspberry Pi 3 Model B and Raspberry Pi Zero W have built-in Bluetooth + LE (Low Energy).
 .. [#wifi] Wi-Fi support can be added to any device via a USB Wi-Fi dongle.
-.. [#rpi_wifi] Raspberry Pi 3 Model B and Raspberry Pi Zero W have built-in Wi-Fi.
+.. [#rpi-wifi] Raspberry Pi 3 Model B and Raspberry Pi Zero W have built-in Wi-Fi.